JasonZeb/pdsnd_github/README.md

 2021/09/15

 ### Project Title
-Bikeshare
+Bikeshare - a udacity project

 ### Description
-Extracts important data multiple datasets to anaylze using pythong
+Extracts important data multiple datasets to anaylze using python Did this with three datasets

 ### Files used
 Python.py